rawa7/Dolphin/APPLE_COMPLIANCE_FINAL.md

 **Option 1: Request Phone Call**
 - Use "Request a phone call from App Review" in App Store Connect
-- Explain your shipping forwarding business model
+- Explain you have your own e-commerce shop now
+- Emphasize you removed ALL third-party brand references
-- Show similar approved apps (MyUS, Borderlinx, Shipito)
+- Show before/after screenshots

 **Option 2: Appeal**
 - Use App Review Board appeal process
-- Provide detailed business documentation
+- Provide detailed documentation of changes made
-- Show you're a legitimate shipping service
+- Show you're operating a legitimate online store
+- Emphasize compliance with Guideline 5.2.2

 **Option 3: Nuclear Option**
 - Remove Store tab completely for iOS